byu-vv-lab/cwp-verify/README.md

 Add list of _best practices for BPMN_ as separate TODO items.

   * Every element has a _unique friendly name_ so that all errors are reported using the friendly name
+  * Add a proper expression parser from ANTLRv4 for the FEEL language and make sure all expressions parse

 ### Input Validation for CWP

+  * Add a proper expression parser from ANTLRv4 for the FEEL language and make sure all expressions parse

 ### Input Validation for state